radius-project/bicep-types-aws/artifacts/bicep/aws/aws.s3objectlambda/default/types.md

 ## AWS.S3ObjectLambda/AccessPointPolicyProperties
 ### Properties
-* **ObjectLambdaAccessPoint**: string (Required): The name of the Amazon S3 ObjectLambdaAccessPoint to which the policy applies.
+* **ObjectLambdaAccessPoint**: string (Required, Identifier): The name of the Amazon S3 ObjectLambdaAccessPoint to which the policy applies.
 * **PolicyDocument**: [AccessPointPolicy_PolicyDocument](#accesspointpolicypolicydocument) (Required): A policy document containing permissions to add to the specified ObjectLambdaAccessPoint.
 For more information, see Access Policy Language Overview (https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html) in the Amazon Simple Storage Service Developer Guide.

 ## AccessPointPolicy_PolicyDocument